 - We follow the Resolution Code of Practice and Family Law Protocol.

-You do not need to be at the end of your relationship for advice to be obtained.
+A cohabiting couple does not need to be at the end of their relationship for advice to be obtained.
 The collaborative model may be an ideal forum to agree how you will live together and how assets should be dealt with in the event of separation.
-Mediation may also be appropriate should your relationship break down and there are unresolved issues.
+Family Mediation may also be appropriate should your relationship break down and there are unresolved issues.